de-passage/conduit.purs/README.md

 [Conduit](https://github.com/gothinkster/realworld) is a collection of front and back ends for a clone of the blogging website [Medium](https://medium.com/).
 This repository contains my own implementation of Conduit, in Purescript with Halogen.

 By default, the site uses a public testing API in the back end, and most of the content is garbage.
+See [conduit-rocket](https://github.com/de-passage/conduit-rocket.rust) for instructions on how to use my own back-end with a clean database.

 You can freely register as many accounts as you wish and play with the front-end, the email address required for registration is not checked.

 ## Features
 * Login/logout & registration, with token based authentication.
 Automatic login of previously authenticated user.